International Graduate Requirements

 Application Processing Time

-Applications typically take 3-4 weeks from the date the application is received.
+Application reviews typically take 7-10 business days from the date the application is received.
 Processing time may be extended if certain required documents are missing.
-Therefore, we recommend that ALL of the above-mentioned documents are sent in one package/envelope to avoid any unnecessary delays.
+Therefore, we recommend that ALL of the above-mentioned documents are uploaded to the application portal, or sent in one package/envelope to avoid any unnecessary delays.